ideophagous/hello50/README.md

 12- Javascript: hello.js (hello.html is also needed to display the message on the browser console)

-13- Linux Shell: hello.sh
+13- OCaml: hello.ml

-14- OCaml: hello.ml
+14- Pascal: hello.pas

 15- Perl: hello.pl